-Apart from Petron, he is an Independent Director of the following listed companies: MERALCO, First Philippine Holdings Corp., Philippine Long Distance Telephone Co., Metro Pacific Investment Corp., Robinsons Land Corp., GMA Network, Inc., GMA Holdings, Inc., Asian Terminals, Inc. and a non-executive director of Jollibee Foods Corporation.
+Apart from Petron, Chief Justice Panganiban is an Independent Director of the following listed companies: MERALCO, JG Summit Holdings, Inc., Philippine Long Distance Telephone Co., Metro Pacific Investment Corp., RL Commercial REIT, Inc., GMA Network, Inc., GMA Holdings, Inc., and Asian Terminals, Inc. and is a non-executive Director of Jollibee Foods Corporation.

-Margarito B. Teves, Filipino, born 1943, has served as an Independent Director of the Company since May 20, 2014.
-He is the Chairman of the Corporate Governance and the Related Party Transaction Committees and a member of the Audit Committee of the Company.
-He is also an Independent Director of SMC and Atok, as well as Alphaland Corporation, Alphaland Balesin Island Club, Inc., AB Capital Investment Corp. and Atlantic Atrium Investments Philippines Corporation.
+Margarito B. Teves, Filipino, born 1943, has served as an Independent Director of the Company since May 20, 2014 and currently sits as the Lead Independent Director of the Company.
+He is the Chairman of the Audit Committee and is a member of the Corporate Governance, the Related Party Transaction, and the Risk Oversight Committees of the Company.
+He is also an Independent Director of SMC and Atok Big Wedge Corporation, as well as Alphaland Corporation, Alphaland Balesin Island Club, Inc., and Atlantic Atrium Investments Philippines Corporation.
 He is also the Managing Director of The Wallace Business Forum.
-Other positions he previously held include the following: Secretary of the Department of Finance of the Philippine government (2005 - 2010, and the President and Chief Executive Officer of the Land Bank of the Philippines (2000 - 2005).
-He was awarded as "2009

-Finance Minister of Year/Asia" by the London-based The Banker Magazine.
+He was the Secretary of the Department of Finance of the Philippine government (2005 - 2010), and was previously the President and Chief Executive Officer of the Land Bank of the Philippines (2000 - 2005), among others.
+He was awarded as "2009 Finance Minister of Year/Asia" by the London-based The Banker Magazine.
 He holds a Master of Arts degree in Development Economics from the Center for Development Economics, Williams College, Massachusetts and is a graduate of the City of London College, with a degree of Higher National Diploma in Business Studies which is equivalent to a Bachelor of Science in Business Economics.

-Of the companies in which Mr. Teves currently holds directorships, SMC and Atok are also listed with the PSE.
+Of the companies in which Mr. Teves currently holds directorships other than Petron, SMC and Atok are also listed with the PSE.

-Carlos Jericho L. Petilla, Filipino, born 1963, has served as Independent Director of the Company since May 15, 2018.
-He is the founder in 2001, and President and Chief Executive Officer of International Data Conversion Solutions, Inc. (2015 - present; 2001 - 2004); the President and Chief Executive Officer of Freight Process Outsourcing, Inc. (2015 - present), and a co-founder in 1989 and a Director of DDC Group of Companies (2015 - present; 1989 - 2004).
-He was previously the Secretary of the Department of Energy (2012 - 2015), the Provincial Governor of the Province of Leyte (2004 - 2012), and an Independent Director of MRC Allied, Inc. (2017 - 2018).
+Carlos Jericho L. Petilla, Filipino, born 1963, has served as an Independent Director of the Company since May 15, 2018.
+He is the Chairman of the Risk Oversight and Corporate Governance Committees and is a member of the Audit Committee of the Company.
+He is the founder in 2001, and President and Chief Executive Officer of International Data Conversion Solutions, Inc. (2015 - present; 2001 - 2004); President and Chief Executive Officer of Freight Process Outsourcing, Inc. (2015 - present), and a cofounder in 1989 and a Director of DDC Group of Companies (2015 - present; 1989 - 2004).
+He was previously the Secretary of the Department of Energy (2012 - 2015).
+Provincial Governor of the Province of Leyte (2004 - 2012) and Independent Director of MRC Allied, Inc. (2017 - 2018).
 Mr. Petilla has a Bachelor of Science degree in Management Engineering from the Ateneo De Manila University.

-Other than Petron, Mr. Petilla does not hold any directorship in any other company listed with the PSE.
+Mr. Petilla does not hold a directorship in any company listed with the PSE other than the Company.

-Board Attendance and Trainings/Corporate Governance Seminars in 2020
+Board Attendance and Trainings/Corporate Governance Seminars in 2021